-Before the implementation of the Hytrol conveyor system, H. D. Smith had only two separate pick lines, one for over-the-counter products and one for Prescription products.
+Before the implementation of the conveyor system, H. D. Smith had only two separate pick lines, one for over-the-counter products and one for prescription products.
 The total conveyor system then was only about 100 feet of powered conveyor and 300 feet of gravity.
-In implementing the new Hytrol system, the company’s main objectives were to increase primary pick locations from 15,000 to 30,000, increase worker productivity, and shorten cycle time.
+In implementing the new conveyor system, the company’s main objectives were to increase primary pick locations from 15,000 to 30,000, increase worker productivity, and shorten cycle time.

 RECEIVING: All receiving is done at the north end of the building.
 The product is received and brought by pallet to the receiving stations and scanned into the system.
 Products are removed from every carton and placed into a barcoded tote.
 All corrugate is deposited into an overhead trash conveyor (Hytrol Model TH) which carries it to an automatic baler located outside the building.
 The product is then married to the tote.
 The mainframe computer communicates with the conveyor control system (CCS) and tells the CCS which zone to send the tote.
 The totes are then conveyed across the building to the pick module, sorted to the correct zone, and placed into the correct pick location.

 PICKING: Orders are printed in waves at the order induction station.
 Each order has its barcode denoting an order identification number.
 The pick sheet is then married to a barcoded (license plate) pick tote.
 The host system then communicates to the CCS which pick zone or zones the tote must be sent.
 The tote is then routed only to the required pick zone(s).